 Guests can soak in open-air cliff-top hot tubs, hang from a cocoon pod in a relaxation room or swim surrounded by nature in a stunning indoor pool with floor-to-ceiling windows looking out at the ocean.

-There are plenty of Alpine Spa resorts scattered through the mountains, but Adler stands out for its year-round spa experiences.
+There are plenty of Alpine Spa resorts scattered through the mountains, but ADLER Spa Resort Dolomiti stands out for its year-round spa experiences.

 Spend your summer days hiking and biking before easing aches with a remedial massage or, in winter, soak those tired post-ski or snowboard legs in the 35° celsius outdoor pool, salt grottos and saunas.